sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 are all stored in one line, and the certificate serial number is set as the key of the line.

-# About The Function of Client Codes
+# About the Function of Client Codes
 Besides the chaincodes, we also develop client codes to help developers create their applications based on the PQ user authentication and key exchange system.